 Los Alamos Employees’ General Scholarship Fund

 In 1998, Los Alamos National Laboratory and its employees, retirees, and contractors partnered with the LANL Foundation to create the Los Alamos Employees’ Scholarship Fund (LAESF).
 The general fund's goal is to provide scholarships that support the students of Northern New Mexico who are pursuing undergraduate degrees in fields that will serve the region.
-Merit-based awards are determined by academic performance, leadership potential, critical thinking skills, and career goals.
-Financial need, diversity, and regional representation are integral components of the selections process for all awards.
+Merit-based awards are determined by academic achievement, leadership potential, and a commitment to service.
+Financial need, diversity, and regional representation are integral components of the selection process for all awards.

 Los Alamos Employees’ Endowed Scholarship Fund

 This endowed fund was established in 1999 to create lasting scholarship opportunities for Northern New Mexico students.
 Its goal is to increase the number of scholarships available each year, while ensuring permanent funding.

 Career Pathways Scholarship Fund

 Formerly known as Regional College / Returning Student Scholarship (RCRS), this fund provides renewable $1,500 scholarships to students pursuing 2-year degrees, certificates and trades.
 Many recipients are nontraditional students returning to higher education.
 The scholarship is also open to trade school students and students pursuing a 2-year degree or certificate immediately after high school.